LinkedInLearning/recurrent-neural-networks-2478142/README.md

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository contains the exercise files in a folder called ["Exercise Files"](https://github.com/LinkedInLearning/predictive-consumer-analytics-3018274/tree/main/Exercise%20Files).
-This folder contains both the Data (.csv) files, as well as the Jupyter Notebook (.ipynb) files used in the course.
+This folder contains both the Data (.csv and .txt) files, as well as the Jupyter Notebook (.ipynb) files used in the course.

+One file, "glove.6B.50d.txt.zip" will need to be unzipped prior to use.

 Follow the prompts in the video to load the correct exercise file.